EloToJaa/ansible/README.md

 A simple interactive script/Ansible playbook that sets up Debian-based machines with a few useful tools and security features.

+## Fork
+This playbook is a fork of [notthebee/ansible-easy-vpn](https://github.com/notthebee/ansible-easy-vpn)

 ## Usage

 ```